almachelouche/middleman/content/email/IN/prospect/014/figo_aspire_mp.md

 path='email_modules/preheader'
 color='''nothing'''

-	preheader = '''Prices as low as 4.76 lakh with an interest rate of 8.15%.'''
+	preheader = '''Enjoy prices starting at just 4.90 lakh for Ford Next-Gen Figo, and 5.62 lakh for Ford Aspire.
+Plus, you'll enjoy an interest rate of 8.15%.
+So don't wait for the GST change.
+Make a move now!*'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'